 Justice Data Lab service: available reoffending data

-The Justice Data Lab team have brought in reoffending data for the first three quarters of 2016 into the service.
-It is now possible for an organisation to submit information on the individuals it was working with up to the end of September 2016, in addition to during the years 2002 to 2015.
+The Justice Data Lab team have brought in reoffending data for the second quarter of 2017 into the service.
+It is now possible for an organisation to submit information on the individuals it was working with up to the end of June 2017, in addition to during the years 2002 to 2016.

 The bulletin is produced and handled by the Ministry’s analytical professionals and production staff.
-Pre-release access of up to 24 hours is granted to the following persons: Lord Chancellor and Secretary of State for Justice, Minister of State for Justice, Parliamentary Under Secretary of State, Permanent Secretary, Director General of Offender Reform and Commissioning Group, Director of Communication, Director of Analytical Services, Deputy Head of News, Chief Press Officer, 6 Policy and Analytical Advisers for reducing re-offending and rehabilitation policy, 1 special advisor, 5 press officers, and 9 private secretaries.
+Pre-release access of up to 24 hours is granted to the following persons: Ministry of Justice Secretary of State, Parliamentary Under-Secretary of State – Minister for Prisons and Probation, Permanent Secretary, Director General of Offender Reform and Commissioning Group, Acting Head of News, 2 Chief Press Officers, 13 policy and analytical advisers for reducing reoffending and rehabilitation policy, special advisors, 5 press officers, and 5 private secretaries.